Travel Risk Update: Escalations in the Middle East

 Air Travel: Confirm if airspace closures are in effect before traveling to airport.
 Airspace closures and reopening may be issued with little or no notice.
 Expect significant disruption to regional air traffic, including flight cancellations, rerouting, and significant security screenings.
 Confirm via airline’s official website for flight availability.

 Communications: Mobile and internet outages may occur.
 GPS devices/services may be deliberately degraded due to the military conflict.
 Internet access may be reduced, restricted or temporarily shut down.
-Travelers should carry analog backup options (paper maps, local contact numbers, etc.).
+Travelers should carry analog backup options, including paper maps, written directions, and local contact numbers.

-Diplomatic Missions: Remain in contact with relevant embassies; some missions have issued warnings or suspended operations.
-Emergency assistance may be available, but response time can be slow.
+Diplomatic Missions: Remain in contact with relevant embassies; missions have issued warnings or suspended operations.
+Missions may have reduced staffing or suspended operations.
+Emergency assistance may be available, but response time can be delayed.
 Register your presence with your respective embassy and monitor official embassy channels for evacuation advisories.

 Monitoring: Maintain situational awareness through trusted sources.
 Conflict environment is fluid and changes can occur rapidly.
 Avoid sensitive infrastructure, military areas, and locations of symbolic or strategic value as they may become targets.
 Conflict environments are high‑risk for false, manipulated, or AI‑generated information.
 Travelers should assume that not all widely shared content is accurate, even when it appears professional or urgent.